-- L. (1) Each year in September the States' Assembly & Constitution Committee shall submit a policy letter setting out the dates on which it proposes that States' Meetings should be convened in the period from the 1st of September of the following year to the 31st of August of the year after that, having first taken into account the dates of school terms and any other information which it considers relevant.
-With effect from the 1st September, 2018 the policy letter referred to above shall also include proposals setting out the Committee or Committees whose President or Presidents will be obliged to make statements, and for the States of Alderney statement to be made by one of the Alderney Representatives, under the provisions of Rules 10(4) and (5) at each ordinary Meeting during the said period. - (2) Ordinarily the first day of a Meeting shall be a Wednesday, except for the Meetings held to consider the annual Budget of the States which shall begin on the first Tuesday in November, and the Policy & Resource Plan and States' Accounts which shall be considered at the same dedicated Meeting in June which shall begin on a Tuesday except in general election years when they will be considered at a later date in that year. - (3) The dates on which States' Meetings shall be convened, in respect of the relevant period set out in paragraph 1, subject to the other provisions of these Rules, shall be as set out in Schedule 1 to these Rules.
+- 1. (1) The States' Assembly & Constitution Committee shall submit, in the six months prior to a General Election, a policy letter setting out the dates on which it proposes that States' Meetings should be convened during the States' term immediately following that General Election, having first taken into account the dates of school terms and any other information which it considers relevant.
+The policy letter referred to above shall also include proposals setting out the Committee or Committees whose President or Presidents will be obliged to make statements, and for the States of Alderney statement to be made by one of the Alderney Representatives, under the provisions of Rules 10(4) and (5) at each ordinary Meeting during the said period. - (2) Ordinarily the first day of a Meeting shall be a Wednesday, except for the Meetings held to consider the annual Budget of the States and the policy letter of the Committee for Employment & Social Security on the uprating of non-contributory benefits which shall begin on the first Tuesday in November, and the Government Work Plan and States' Accounts which shall be considered at the same dedicated Meeting in June which shall begin on a Tuesday except in general election years when they will be considered at a later date in that year. - (3) The dates on which States' Meetings shall be convened, in respect of the relevant period set out in paragraph 1, subject to the other provisions of these Rules, shall be as set out in Schedule 1 to these Rules.